 Any grease trap installed with the inlet more than four (4) feet lower in elevation that the outlet of any fixture discharging into such grease trap shall have an approved rate of flow which is not less than fifty (50%) percent greater than given in the preceding paragraph.
 Not more than four (4) separate fixtures shall be connected to or discharged into any one (1) grease trap.

 Each fixture discharging into grease trap shall be individually trapped and vented in an approved manner.
-An approved type grease trap may be used as a fixture trap for a single fixture when the horizontal distance between the fixture outlet and the grease trap does not exceed four (4) feet and the vertical tailpipe or drain does not exceed two and one-half (2 ½) feet.
+An approved type of grease trap may be used as a fixture trap for a single fixture when the horizontal distance between the fixture outlet and the grease trap does not exceed four (4) feet and the vertical tailpipe or drain does not exceed two and one-half (2 ½) feet.

 No water-jacketed grease trap or grease interceptor shall be approved or installed.
 No mechanical grease trap shall be allowed.